nicknacnic/GoodMorning/README.md

 - [ ] Introduce logic to keep track of which messages are sent
 - [ ] Create bigger text lists
 - [ ] Add support for nicknames
+- [ ] iOS port to shortcuts

+> [!WARNING]
+> Known issues for Security & Privacy Preferences to add Cron to disk access folders.
+> Investigating automation of app creation on-device to remove user input requirements.